 8. A curdled sauce isn't a ruined sauce.
 If you follow all the rules as best as you can and you caramel sauce still curdles - because life happens - don't dump it!!
 An immersion blender works magic on caramel to make it silky-smooth again.

 9. It's adaptable.
 I can tell you with experience that it's hard to double this recipe and get it right, but you can definitely half it without an issue.
-Plus, you can totally have fun with it at the end by mixing in your favorite spice or extract for a little something different (like I did with this buttery cinnamon caramel sauce).
+Plus, you can totally have fun with it at the end by mixing in your favorite spice or extract for a little something different - think vanilla bean, cinnamon, or even a dash of cayenne powder!
 Don't be afraid to make it your own!